 Premier of New South Wales

-I hope you enjoy the first Japanaroo and I wish all the best to everyone involved.
+I hope all participants enjoy Japanaroo 2022 and I wish all the best to everyone involved.

 Consul-General of Japan in Sydney